jwaliszko/ExpressiveAnnotations/README.md

 public DateTime?
 ReturnDate { get; set; }
 ```

  Here return date needs to be greater than or equal to the date given in target value.
 This time we are not validating field requirement as before.
-Now attribute puts restriction on field, which needs to be satisfied for such field to be considered as valid (restriction verification is executed for non-empty field).
+Now attribute puts restriction on field, which needs to be satisfied for such field to be considered as valid (restriction verification is executed for non-null field).

  The second thing shown here is the possibility of dynamic extraction of target values from backing fields, by providing their names inside square brackets `[]` (here today field value is extracted).
 Therefore not only hardcoded values are accepted as target values (nevertheless date can be hardcoded as RFC 2822 or ISO 8601 formatted string).